Fantom-foundation/go-opera/docs/fastsync.rst

   	Events []Event //Events with RoundReceived = Round }

-A Frame corresponds to a Hashgraph consensus round.
+A Frame corresponds to a Poset consensus round.
 Indeed, the consensus algorithm commits Events in batches, which we map onto Frames, and finally onto a Blockchain.
 This is an evolution of the previously defined :ref:`blockchain mapping <blockchain>`.
 Block headers now contain a Frame hash.
 As we will see